The Voice Kids (German TV series)

 The Voice Kids is a German reality talent show created by John de Mol and a junior version of The Voice of Germany.
 Based on the original The Voice Kids of Holland, the show was developed for children between the ages of 7 and 15.
 It began airing on Sat.1 on April 5, 2013.

 There are five different stages to the show: producers' auditions, blind auditions, battle rounds, sing-offs, and final.
-There have been ten winners to date: Michèle Bircher (12), Danyiom Mesmer (14), Noah-Levi Korth (13), Lukas Janisch (13), Sofie Thomas (11), Anisa Celik (10), Mimi & Josefin (13 & 15), Lisa-Marie Ramm (15), Egon Werler (15), and Georgia Balke (11).
+There have been thirteen winners to date: Michèle Bircher (12), Danyiom Mesmer (14), Noah-Levi Korth (13), Lukas Janisch (13), Sofie Thomas (11), Anisa Celik (10), Mimi & Josefin (13 & 15), Lisa-Marie Ramm (15), Egon Werler (15), Georgia Balke (11), Emma Filipović (14), Jakob Hebgen (15), and Neo Klingl (14).

-Since its inaugural season, Thore Schölermann has served as host.
+Since its inaugural season, Thore Schölermann has served as host until his departure in the 14th season.
 A second main presenter was introduced in 2015, with Chantal Janzen from 2015 to 2016, Debbie Schippers from 2017 to 2018 and Melissa Khalaj from 2019 onward.
 Aline von Drateln was a backstage presenter in 2013 and was replaced by Nela Lee in 2014.
-The coaches for the most recent season were Lena Meyer-Landrut, Álvaro Soler, Wincent Weiss and the duo Michi Beck & Smudo.
-Other coaches from previous seasons include Stefanie Kloß, Henning Wehland, Tim Bendzko, Johannes Strate, Mark Forster, Sasha Schmitz, the duo Nena & Larissa Kerner, Max Giesinger, the duo The BossHoss and from the band Deine Freunde, Lukas Nimscheck & Flo Sump.
+The coaches for the upcoming fourteenth season will be Álvaro Soler, Heiko & Roman Lochmann, Leony, and Michael Patrick Kelly.
+Other coaches from previous seasons include Lena Meyer-Landrut, Henning Wehland, Tim Bendzko, Johannes Strate, Mark Forster, Sasha Schmitz, the duo Nena & Larissa Kerner, Max Giesinger, the duo The BossHoss, Stefanie Kloß, Lukas Nimscheck & Flo Sump from the band Deine Freunde, the duo Michi Beck & Smudo, Wincent Weiss, Ayliva, and Clueso.